 Tiffany has been widely recognised for her vocal percussion skills, having received a special mention for her talent in an arrangement of Christina Aguilera's “Ain't No Other Man” at Voice Festival UK 2017.
 As President of King's College London's 'The Rolling Tones', she led the committee to organise, publicise, and produce the group’s debut Edinburgh Fringe Festival show ‘Bows and Braces’, for which they were awarded the official Edinburgh Fringe Sell-Out Laurel.

-Tiffany also has experience arranging a wide array of vocal music, spanning from upbeat and comedic numbers such as “Stop Wondering” by April Smith and the Great Picture Show, and “I Found” by Amber Run.
+Tiffany also has experience arranging a wide array of vocal music, spanning from upbeat and comedic numbers such as “Stop Wondering” by April Smith and the Great Picture Show to moody and layered pieces like “I Found” by Amber Run.
 Classically trained in piano, Tiffany occasionally revisits her instrumental background, a highlight of which was an arrangement of 'Downton Abbey - The Suite' for piano quintet.
-She hails from Singapore and when she is not singing, she works as an economist for the Civil Service.
+She hails from Singapore and when she is not singing, she is working on a PhD in political science at the LSE.

 Sarah sings soprano in the group, whilst working in the PR and marketing industry by day.
 VERSA is her second a cappella project, following all-female group ‘Sweet Nothings’ at the University of Exeter.
 Since 2016, she has taken part in three ICCA quarterfinals, one Voice Festival UK final, and three Edinburgh Festival Fringe runs with Sweet Nothings, as well as appearing in two music videos and arranging, soloing, and beatboxing on their EP 'Amplify'.